Over the past decade, people have increasingly been drawn to remote work. In fact, remote work grew by 159% between 2015 and 2017.

 And while reducing pay may not be an ethical way of cutting overhead costs, the money you can save on rent, utilities, coffee and office supplies, and more is significant!

 Of course, when you cut overhead costs, you make your business more profitable.

-3 - Improve Mental Health
+3 - Remote Work Leads To Improved Mental Health

 Believe it or not, remote work can support mental health.